 - i.
-An applicant must be eligible to attend post-secondary education in the United States prior to being eligible to register for classes and pay fees. - ii.
-Domicile status must be established before the student registers and pays fees.
-It is the student's responsibility to register under the correct domicile status. - iii.
-Enforcement of domicile requirements shall be the responsibility of the Chancellor of the Maricopa Community Colleges.
-The Chancellor has charged the Director of Admissions and Records or other designee at each college to make the initial domicile classification.
-In determining a student's classification, the college may consider all evidence, written or oral, presented by the student and any other information received from any source which is relevant to determining classification.
-The college may request written sworn statements or sworn testimony of the student. - iv.
-A request for review of the initial classification may be made to a district review committee.
-The request must be in writing, signed by the student and accompanied by a sworn statement of all facts relevant to the matter.
-The request must be filed with the admissions officer of the college within ten (10) days of receipt of notification of classification as a non-resident.
-Failure to properly file a request for review within the prescribed time limit constitutes a waiver of review for the current enrollment period.
-The decision of the review committee shall be final. - B. Definitions - i.
-"Armed Forces of the United States" means the Army, the Navy, the Air Force, the Marine Corps, the Coast Guard, the commissioned corps of the United States Public Health Services, the National Oceanographic and Atmospheric Administration, the National Guard, or any military reserve unit of any branch of the Armed Forces of the United States. - ii.
-"Continuous attendance" means enrollment at one of Maricopa Community Colleges as a full-time or parttime student for a normal academic year since the beginning of the period for which continuous attendance is claimed.
+"Armed forces of the United States" means the Army, the Navy, the Air Force, the Marine Corps, the Coast Guard, the commissioned corps of the United States Public Health Services, the National Oceanographic and Atmospheric Administration, the National Guard, or any military reserve unit of any branch of the armed forces of the United States. - ii.
+"Continuous attendance" means enrollment at one of Maricopa Community Colleges as a full-time or part-time student for a normal academic year since the beginning of the period for which continuous attendance is claimed.
 Students need not attend summer sessions or other such intersession beyond the normal academic year in order to maintain continuous attendance. - iii.
 "Maricopa County resident" means an individual who lives in Maricopa County and has lived in the state of Arizona for at least one year prior (365 days) to the first day of the semester (as published in the approved MCCCD Academic Calendar posted online at ACADEMIC CALENDARS) and who is a United States citizen or in a lawful status.
 In-state residency must be established prior to county residency for those moving from other states.
 Refer to Section C for guidelines. - iv.
 "Domicile" means a person's true, fixed, and permanent home and place of habitation.
-It is the place where he or she intends to remain and to which he or she expects to return when he or she leaves without intending to establish a new domicile elsewhere. visa status must confer the ability to establish domicile in the united states in order to be classified as an in-state student. - v.
+It is the place where he or she intends to remain and to which he or she expects to return when he or she leaves without intending to establish a new domicile elsewhere.
+Visa status must confer the ability to establish domicile in the United States in order to be classified as an in-state student. - v.
 "Emancipated person" means a person who is neither under a legal duty of service to his parent nor entitled to the support of such parent under the laws of this state. - vi.
 "Full-time student" means one who registers for at least twelve (12) credit hours per semester. - vii.
 "Part-time student" means one who registers for fewer than twelve (12) credit hours per semester. - viii.
-"Parent" means a person's father, or mother, or if one parent has custody, that parent, or if there is no surviving parent or the whereabouts of the parents are unknown, then a guardian of an unemancipated person if there are not circumstances indicating that such guardianship was created primarily for the purpose of conferring the status of an in-state student on such unemancipated person. - C. Criteria for Determining Residency - i.
+"Parent" means a person's father, or mother, or if one parent has custody, that parent, or if there is no surviving parent or the whereabouts of the parents are unknown, then a guardian of an unemancipated person if there are not circumstances indicating that such guardianship was created primarily for the purpose of conferring the status of an in-state student on such unemancipated person.

+C. Criteria for Determining Residency

+- i.
 In-State Student Status - 1.
 Except as otherwise provided in this article, no person having a domicile elsewhere than in this state is eligible for classification as an in-state student for tuition purposes.
 Applicants for in-state tuition status and other public benefits must demonstrate lawful presence in the United States by presenting one of the documents listed in this regulation, under the section "Demonstrating Lawful Presence." - 2.
 A person is not entitled to classification as an in-state student until the person is domiciled in this state for one year preceding the official starting day of the semester, except that a person whose domicile is in this state is entitled to classification as an in-state student if the person meets one of the following requirements: